 + Winds/Percussion Division Winner —

-Overall Winner and the Keyboard Division Winner
+Overall Winner and Keyboard Division Winner

 Strings Division Winner